apache/pekko/docs/src/main/paradox/typed/logging.md

 }
 ```

-### MDC values from Akka internal logging
+### MDC values from Pekko internal logging

 Since the logging is done asynchronously, the thread in which the logging was performed is captured in
 MDC with attribute name `sourceThread`.

-The path of the actor in which the logging was performed is available in the MDC with attribute name `akkaSource`.
+The path of the actor in which the logging was performed is available in the MDC with attribute name `pekkoSource`.

 The actor system name in which the logging was performed is available in the MDC with attribute name `sourceActorSystem`,
-but that is typically also included in the `akkaSource` attribute.
+but that is typically also included in the `pekkoSource` attribute.

-The address of the actor system, containing host and port if the system is using cluster, is available through `akkaAddress`.
+The address of the actor system, containing host and port if the system is using cluster, is available through `pekkoAddress`.

 For typed actors the log event timestamp is taken when the log call was made but for
-Akka's _internal_ logging as well as the classic actor logging is asynchronous which means that the timestamp of a log entry is taken from
+Pekko's _internal_ logging as well as the classic actor logging is asynchronous which means that the timestamp of a log entry is taken from
 when the underlying logger implementation is called, which can be surprising at first.
-If you want to more accurately output the timestamp for such loggers, use the MDC attribute `akkaTimestamp`.
+If you want to more accurately output the timestamp for such loggers, use the MDC attribute `pekkoTimestamp`.
 Note that
 the MDC key will not have any value for a typed actor.

 ### Markers

-Akka is logging some events with markers.
+Pekko is logging some events with markers.
 Some of these events also include structured MDC properties.

 * The "SECURITY" marker is used for highlighting security related events or incidents.
-* Akka Actor is using the markers defined in @apidoc[actor.ActorLogMarker$].
+* Pekko Actor is using the markers defined in @apidoc[actor.ActorLogMarker$].
-* Akka Cluster is using the markers defined in @apidoc[cluster.ClusterLogMarker$].
+* Pekko Cluster is using the markers defined in @apidoc[cluster.ClusterLogMarker$].
-* Akka Remoting is using the markers defined in @apidoc[remote.RemoteLogMarker$].
+* Pekko Remoting is using the markers defined in @apidoc[remote.RemoteLogMarker$].
-* Akka Cluster Sharding is using the markers defined in @apidoc[cluster.sharding.ShardingLogMarker$].
+* Pekko Cluster Sharding is using the markers defined in @apidoc[cluster.sharding.ShardingLogMarker$].

 Markers and MDC properties are automatically picked up by the [Logstash Logback encoder](https://github.com/logstash/logstash-logback-encoder).